mmoneer71/enersense-challenge/README.md

 Solution to the Enersense challenge - Backend Developer

 ## Overview
+This application simulates the whole lifecycle of reading data from an EV charging station via MQTT, stores the received data in a database and serves it via a REST API.
+It is formed of three main components:

+- Publisher: simulates the EV charger itself.
+Connects to MQTT and publishes a new session every minute to a prespecified topic.
+- Listener: listens to the same mqtt topic, logs the data received and stores it into a MongoDB database.
+- API: connects to the MongoDB database and serves the data to the user.

+Tech stack: Python, FastAPI, Docker/Docker compose, HiveMQ MQTT broker, MongoDb/MongoDb Atlas.

+## Running instructions
 The solution has been written and tested with Python version 3.10.6.
 It has also been linted by `black`, `isort` and `mypy`.

 If you want to setup the virtual environment first, please make sure python3.10-venv is installed or install it by running: